lcarva/minimal-container/tekton/README.md

   --showlog
 ```

-It is also possible to create a Tekton Pipeline via an Even Listener:
+It is also possible to create a Tekton Pipeline via an Event Listener (require OpenShift 4):

 ```
 # Set up an event listener.